FeydCB/python-py-example/README.md

 # python-py-example

-This is an example project to demonstrate the use of git on Ubuntu
+This is an example project to demonstrate the git  of git on Ubuntu